The fourth moment of Dirichlet $L$-functions at the central value: The -function

 Then it is easy to see that $(h_{i,j},la_1b_1)=1$ and

-We show in full detail for the sum over $m$, and the case for $n$ is identical.
-More precisely, we first kick out all nonessential terms with $(v,q)>1$ at no cost, and then we sum over $u$ to find
+We show in full detail for the summation over $m$, and the case for $n$ is identical.
+More precisely, we first kick out all nonessential terms with $(v,q)>1$ at no cost, and then the $u$-sum in \eqref{eqJ1lq} is